Florence, 29-31 January 2020

 This vast field of study remains in large part unexplored.
 The aim of the international conference is to examine some of the most important themes linked to the Tuscan scientist and his complex legacy, a legacy that has profoundly marked the continent and makes Galileo one of the defining figures of the European identity even today.

-The conference marks the conclusion of a three-year PRIN Project (Progetto di Ricerca di Interesse Nazionale) conducted by five research groups based in five Italian universities (Siena, Bergamo, Cagliari, Catania, and Roma III) and funded by the Italian Ministry of Education, University and Research.
+The conference marks the conclusion of a three-year PRIN Project (Progetto di Ricerca di Interesse Nazionale), coordinated by Massimo Bucciantini and conducted by five research groups based in five Italian universities (Siena, Bergamo, Cagliari, Catania, and Roma III) and funded by the Italian Ministry of Education, University and Research.